 Our admissions case managers can arrange for you and/or a family member to make a short visit to Castle Craig before you decide to commit to treatment.

-- How long will I be at Castle Craig?
+- How quickly can I be admitted into Castle Craig?

 - How do I arrange payment?